shtukas/gaia/README.md

 - `gaia-utils add-fs-root <locationpath>`
 - `gaia-utils remove-fs-root <locationpath>`

-The list of FS Scan Roots, can be found in the file `~/.gaia/FSRootsListing.txt`
+The list of FS Scan Roots, can be found in the file `~/.gaia/FSRootsListing.txt`.

 ## gaia-web

-`gaia-web` starts the web server.
+To run the web server do `stack exec gaia-web` (this command must be ran at the root of the source code, because the code assume that the folder "web-root" is a child of the current directory).
+Currently primitive, but works.
+In this commit queries are not yet submitted to backend, instead are echoed to the page.

 ## Todo
 - **In progress**: Allow users to specify the location of their Xcache repository.
 (Currently hardcoded to use the existing one on Pascal's computer.)